wils446/youapp-backend-test/README.md

 # WebSocket

-for the websocket the default is listening to port `8123`, and its require the auth token at header, for example :
+**Note:** every credential need to create profile/user to access the websocket for the websocket the default is listening to port `8123`, and its require the auth token at header, for example :

 ```js